sourander/kamk-cookiecutters/project/{{cookiecutter.containing_folder}}/docs/docs/guides/user.md

 Here are some examples:

-* As a data scientist, I want to be able to upload a CSV file so that I can analyze the data.
+* As a data scientist, I want to be able to upload a CSV using Web UI so that I can add manual look-up data to the system.
-* As a data engineer, I want to be able to schedule a data pipeline so that I don't have to manually launch it.
+* As a data engineer, I want to be able to schedule a data pipeline using cron syntax so that I can reuse the same code among systems.
 * As a product owner, I want to be able to see the daily device registrations by country so that I can make data-driven decisions.

-### User Stories vs. Use Cases

-Something here.

-* Using the ("non-Agile") user case approach, we would:
-    - [x] Write user cases
-    - [x] Refine user cases based on discussions with the users
-    - [x] Write functional requirements
-    - [x] Define tests
-* Using the ("Agile") user story approach, we would:
-    - [x] Write user stories
-    - [x] Refine user stories before the sprint
-    - [ ] Write functional requirements (OMITTED!)
-    - [x] Define acceptance tests

-These are two competing approaches.
-We will default to Agile/Scrum approches and terminology.
-Thus, we will **write user stories**.
-Also, we will **create Issues into Backlog** instead of writing functional requirements.

 ## User who?